 Under SAT Circular 698, if a nonresident enterprise transfers the equity interests of a PRC resident enterprise indirectly by disposition of the equity interests of an overseas holding company, or Indirect Transfer, and such overseas holding company is located in a tax jurisdiction that: (a) has an effective tax rate less than 12.5%, or (b) does not tax foreign income of its residents, the nonresident enterprise, being the transferor, shall report to the PRC competent tax authority of the PRC resident enterprise this Indirect Transfer.
 Using a "substance over form" principle, the PRC tax authority may disregard the existence of the overseas holding company if it lacks a reasonable commercial purpose and was established for the purpose of reducing, avoiding, or deferring PRC tax.
 As a result, gains derived from such Indirect Transfer may be subject to PRC withholding tax at a rate of up to 10%.
 SAT Circular 698 also provides that, where a non-PRC resident enterprise transfers its equity interests in a PRC resident enterprise to its related parties at a price lower than the fair market value, the relevant tax authority has the power to make a reasonable adjustment to the taxable income of the transaction.
 SAT Circular 698 is retroactively effective on January 1, 2008.
 There is uncertainty as to the application of SAT Circular 698.
-If SAT Circular 698 was determined by the tax authorities to be applicable to us and our nonresident investors with respect to our corporate restructuring where nonresident investors were involved, we and our nonresident investors in such transactions may be required to expend valuable resources to comply with this circular or to establish that we or our nonresident investors should not be taxed under SAT Circular 698, which may adversely affect us or our nonresident investors.
-See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-We face uncertainties with respect to indirect transfers of equity interests in PRC resident enterprises by their non-PRC hold
+If SAT Circular 698 was determined by the tax authorities to be applicable to us and our nonresident investors with respect to our corporate restructuring where nonresident investors were involved, we and our nonresident investors in such transactions may be required to expend valuable resources to comply with this circular or to establish that we or our nonresident investors-Risks Related to Doing Business in China-We face uncertainties with respect to indirect transfers of equity interests in PRC resident enterprises by their non-PRC holding companies."